New York City Administration for Children's Services

-The New York City Administration for Children's Services (ACS) is a New York City government agency that protects and promotes safety and the well-being of New York City's children and families by providing child welfare, juvenile justice, and early care and education services.
+The New York City Administration for Children's Services (ACS) is a New York City government agency that prosecutes parents, caregivers, and juveniles in child protective service and delinquency proceedings in New York City.
+ACS has been the subject of numerous civil rights lawsuits involving the wrongful removals and deaths of children as well as constitutional violations of both parents and children.

 Responsibilities

 Each year, the agency's Division of Child Protection conducts more than 55,000 investigations of suspected child abuse or neglect.

 In juvenile justice, ACS manages and funds services including detention and placement, intensive community-based alternatives for youth, and support services for families.

 In early care and education, ACS provides vouchers for children eligible for subsidized care.

 In 2017, ACS created an entirely new division within the agency called "Child and Family Well-Being."
 This division focuses on a primary prevention approach, with resources and services to help them prosper.
 As part of the division, ACS launched three Family Enrichment Centers (FEC) in neighborhoods with the highest rate of child welfare involvement.
 In 2021, ACS announced the expansion of the Family Enrichment Centers, from 3 to 30 sites across the City over the next three years, everything about each FEC—from the name, to the physical layout, to the services offered—was co-developed with families and the community.
 The FECs are open to all families in their communities and provide a range of services that support healthy child development.

 In 2021, ACS created a brand-new office, The Office of Child Safety and Injury Prevention, which supports ongoing child safety campaigns, including those related to unsafe sleep practices, hot car tragedies, window guards, unsafe storage of prescription medications and, most recently, accidental ingestion of marijuana edibles.